yx-05/Video-Focus-Level/README.txt

+SPECIAL CREDIT TO Alireza Ghaderi, github username: alireza787b.
+The face tracking program is from this cool dude's github.

 STEPS
 1.To launch this program, please press on interface.exe 2.OPTIONAL:Press button "Play Video" to watch an example 10 minutes video while recording user's focus for the next step.